 It’s common for celebrities to get breast implants, but another trend seems to be on the rise in Hollywood: removing breast implants.

 More and more women are experiencing breast implant illness, and celebrities aren’t immune.
-According to the Food and Drug Administration (FDA), breast implant illnesses are linked to a rare blood cancer.
+According to the Food and Drug Administration (FDA), breast implant illnesses are linked to a rare blood cancer and a rare type of non-Hodgkin’s lymphoma.
 Experts also believe that there’s a link between autoimmune diseases like Hashimoto’s Disease and breast implants.

 Here are 10 celebrities who had their breast implants removed for health reasons.